Conductor exponents for families of hyperelliptic curves: and families associated to the signature

 Just as in Corollary~\ref{cor:twistCr}, one can find a curve with lower conductor exponent.

 \begin{cor} When $r \mid ab$, the twist of $\Cminus$ by a uniformizer of $\Qplus_{\rQzrplus}$ is semistable and has conductor exponent $\frac{r-1}{2}$. \end{cor}

-\begin{proof} Recall that $\rQzrplus$ denotes the unique prime ideal of $\Qzrplus$ above $r$.
-Note that the cluster picture of $\Cminus / \Qplus_{\rQzrplus}$ is the same as that of its twist, but the leading term of the defining polynomial of the twist has valuation one.
-In particular, the semistability criterion \ref{thm:ss} is now satisfied.
-In Theorem~\ref{thm: Ramif index split field}, we show that, when $r \mid ab$, we have $e_{\Qplus_{\rQzrplus}(\Rroots) / \Qplus_{\rQzrplus}} \leq 2$.
-We also know from the proof of Theorem~\ref{thm: ClusterCminusQ} that $I_{\Qplus_{\rQzrplus}}$ does not permute the twins.
-Lastly, since the valuation of the leading term is one, we check that $\nu_{\Rroots}$ for the twist is even.
-The computation of the conductor exponent follows from Theorem~\ref{thm:condss}. \end{proof}
+\begin{proof} Just as in the proof of Corollary~\ref{cor:twistCr}, the cluster picture of the twist is the same one as that of $\Cminus / \Qzrplus_{\rQzrplus}$, but the leading term of the defining polynomial has valuation $1$.
+Theorem~\ref{thm: Ramif index split field},states that, when $r \mid ab$, we have $e_{\Qplus_{\rQzrplus}(\Rroots) / \Qplus_{\rQzrplus}} \leq 2$.
+The description of the cluster picture and the proof of Theorem~\ref{thm: ClusterCminusQ} shows that $I_{\Qplus_{\rQzrplus}}$ does not permute the twins.
+One checks that $\nu_{\Rroots}$ for the twist is even, so the semistability criterion (Definition \ref{def:ss}) is satisfied for the twist, and the computation of the conductor exponent follows from Theorem~\ref{thm:condss}. \end{proof}

 \begin{theorem} The conductor exponent of $\Cplus/\Q$ at an odd prime of bad reduction $q$ is

 \end{theorem}